Tuesday, February 09, 2010

 Once Upon a Time~

 I tried to quit, really I did.
-I tried to become a gardener, but my soil is just so unforgiving.
+I tried to become a gardener, but my soil was just so unforgiving.
 I tried to become a housewife but I’m very, very bad at it.
 Just when you get everything cleaned up it all goes to hell in a hand basket again.
 What kind of a job is that?
 Where is the THE END part?
 Hey, I was taking a self-soothing break from the relentless deadlines and crazy market trends, and maybe a permanent one!
 I thought about getting a secretarial job.
 The part where I can type 2000 words a minute with the UPS man standing in the hallway waiting for my manuscript was a big asset.
 I’m a cheery person, I’m computer hardwired, I could learn Microsoft Access!
 But hmm would I be able to steal some writing time?
 I considered a job at a storage facility.
 Lots of down time and maybe even some story lines from the contents of abandon storage units?

 One day I said to myself, what if I just wrote whatever came out of me instead of manually twisting and forcing my muse into the current "Hunt for High Concept” shape?

-So I sat down and just let her rip.
+So I sat down and just let 'er rip.
 I even sat down at a computer that wasn’t my normal computer.
 Change of scenery.
-I got eight pages of really amazing stuff.
+I wrote eight pages of really amazing stuff.
 Every time I shared those eight pages with industry friends and agents, they'd get very very excited.
 But the story hadn't evolved yet!
 So I went on a long adventure into the past, into Celtic culture, into Kathryn's story.

 The Summer of 2009 will go down as the summer I packed my virtual suitcase full of research and inspiration and moved into the hotel Kathryn.
 Kathryn is the main character in the young adult trilogy I have been crafting for two years.
 By sheer chance (ha ha) I connected with a wonderful woman last fall.
 Sometimes you need an expert like the Amazing Maggie to get the flint to ignite all the way.
 There is nothing that woman does not know about Scottish/English/Roman history.
 Turns out we were on a bigger journey than just books, and we’ve opened up our lives to all kinds of amazing adventures.
 Scotland and England here we come!